 Until your divorce is final, your insurance agent should not remove anyone’s name from the policy without their written consent.
 An insurance policy is a contract.
 Your agent is responsible to BOTH parties to the contract.
 Each has the same rights under the policy.
 A professional agent will not only want to make sure that both parties remain covered; they are obligated to honor each person’s policy rights.

-I Own One Vehicle, and My Spouse the Other; Can’t We Get Separate Insurance?
+We Own Separate Vehicles.
+Can’t We Get Separate Insurance?

 Maybe, but you should consult your attorney first.
 Maine “joint property” laws may render the registration immaterial.
 If the property is considered “joint property”, you both should maintain one policy until the divorce is final, and the property is separately owned.
 Your attorney can help you with this issue.